 Having your dessert with cendol which is Malaysia’s national dessert.
 The food is shaved iced with an assortment of really odd toppings, such as corn, beans, and green noodles.
 In addition, it’s doused with this brown sugar juice and condensed milk.

 6. Hokkien Mee

 Loving noodles with pork belly pieces and cabbage mixed in a black sauce (black sauce = soy + mushroom sauce) try this food.
 It is recommended food in Malaysia for you who like everything spicy.

 Don’t call the metropolitan city if Kuala Lumpur cannot make you happy at night.
 Enjoy the atmosphere of the night by visiting various fun and romantic places

 1. Jalan Alor

-Enjoy your vacation in the night to visit Jalan Alor.
-Here you can be having dinner with varieties of different cuisines of Malaysia and including delicacies like barbecued meat, sprinkled satay, spiced-up seafood, and messy finger-food.
-It is a street which can find air-conditioned restaurants, food hawkers and street side carts.
+Enjoy your vacation at night to visit Jalan Alor.
+Here you can be having dinner with varieties of different cuisines of Malaysia and include delicacies like barbecued meat, sprinkled satay, spiced-up seafood, and messy finger food.
+It is a street where can find air-conditioned restaurants, food hawkers, and street-side carts.

 2. Petaling Street Night Market